Hofmannl/GraphAndLLMbasedRedundancyAnalysis/README.md

 Redundant requirements can be paired and between this pairs redundancies can be found.

 We use the User Stories from [nlp-stories](https://github.com/ace-design/nlp-stories/tree/main) and [user story repo](https://zenodo.org/records/8136975)
-We compared our LLM approach against a formal approach from [Alexander Lauer, Amir Rabieyan Nejad, Lukas Hofmann](https://github.com/amirrabieyannejad/USs_Annotation.git)
+We compared our LLM approach against a formal graph-based approach.

 ## Folder explanation

 - Datasets: Contains the annotated [nlp-stories](https://github.com/ace-design/nlp-stories/tree/main)
-- ExperimentsWordSimilarity: Contains a future project idea
-- results: Important results shown in the paper for [MDE Intelligence - 6th Workshop on Artificial Intelligence and Model-driven Engineering](https://mde-intelligence.github.io/)
+- ExamplesForPmc: Contains some examples how the actual interaction (prompts) are written based on the formal structure in [Prompt Examples](#prompt_examples).
+- results_gpt_approach
+  - Results for general redundancy analyses (Redundancy_Analyse.xlsx)
+  - Results for strict redundancy analyses (Strict_Redundancy_Analyse.xlsx)
+  - Results for ignored US and time consumption (to find in the output_detections_highlighting_*.xlsx)
+- results_graph_approach
+  - Results of the strict redundancy analyse for G19 in JSON + CSV format
+  - Results of the strict redundancy analyse for G22 in JSON + CSV format
-- src: containg the source code of our implementation.
+- src_gpt_approach: containg the source code of our implementation.
 Please, consider for installation our installation and dependecies description
   - [ ] /controller: Implementation of the Fask API endpoint.
   - [ ] /future_work: Contains future experiments in jupyter notebook form (partly done).
   - [X] /prompt_structure : Containing the prompts used for our experiments.